kwan22/habits/README.md

 # Building Habits: Improving on the Fundamentals of Celeste Speedrunning

-*banner ideas: 7a ending cutscene, various ways to for shrine block strats*
+*banner ideas: 7a ending cutscene, various ways to do shrine block strats*

 ## Table of Contents
 - [Introduction](#introduction)